Sampling Correctors: Sample complexity of correcting monotonicity

 \subsection{Oblivious correcting of distributions which are very close to monotone}

-\new{We now turn to our second monotonicity corrector, which achieves constant sample complexity for distributions already $(1/\log^2 n)$-close to monotone.
-Note that while this is a very strong assumption (as samples from such a distribution $\D$ are essentially indistinguishable from samples originating from its closest monotone distribution, unless $\Omega(\log^2 n)$ of them are taken already), our construction actually yields a stronger guarantee: namely, given \emph{evaluation (query)} access to $\D$, it can answer evaluation queries to the corrected distribution as well.
-(See~\autoref{rk:oblivious:stronger:queries} for a more detailed statement.)}
+We now turn to our second monotonicity corrector, which achieves constant sample complexity for distributions already $(1/\log^2 n)$-close to monotone. \newer{Note that this is a very strong assumption, as if one draws less than $\log^2 n$ samples one does not expect to see any difference between such a distribution $\D$ and its closest monotone distribution.
+Still, our construction actually yields a stronger guarantee: namely, given \emph{evaluation (query)} access to $\D$, it can answer evaluation queries to the corrected distribution as well.} See~\autoref{rk:oblivious:stronger:queries} for a more detailed statement.

 The high-level idea is to treat the distribution as a $k$-histogram on the Birg\'e decomposition (for $k=\bigO{\log n}$), thus ``implicitly approximating'' it; and to correct this histogram by adding a certain amount of probability weight to every interval, so that each gets slightly more than the next one.
 By choosing these quantities carefully, this ensures that \emph{any} violation of monotonicity gets corrected in the process, without ever having to find out \emph{where} they actually occur.